Phil Cuzzi: Notable games

 Cuzzi has umpired in at least three MLB no-hitters.
 He was behind the plate for Bud Smith's no-hitter on September 3, 2001, and for Cole Hamels' no-hitter on July 25, 2015.
 He was the third base umpire when San Francisco Giants pitcher Jonathan Sánchez no-hit the San Diego Padres on July 10, 2009.

 Cuzzi was the plate umpire for a game between the Boston Red Sox and Tampa Bay Rays on August 29, 2000.
 During the game, eight members of the Rays were ejected (seven by Cuzzi), but no Boston players were thrown out, something that reportedly had never happened before.

 On April 16, 2009, Cuzzi was the first base umpire for the first game ever at the new Yankee Stadium.

 In the top of the 11th inning of game 2 of the 2009 ALDS between the Minnesota Twins and the New York Yankees with no one out, Twins catcher Joe Mauer hit a ball that tipped off of left fielder Melky Cabrera's glove, landed fair, and bounced into the stands – Cuzzi called it a foul ball, denying Mauer of a ground rule double.
 This call proved to be costly as the Twins lost the game 4–3 on a walk-off home run in the bottom half of the inning.

 On August 17, 2019, Cuzzi was umpiring at first base when he ejected Yankees CC Sabathia and Brett Gardner.
 Prior to Gardner's ejection, Yankees manager Aaron Boone was ejected by home-plate umpire Ben May.
 After Boone returned to the dugout, Gardner was seen hitting the top of the Yankees dugout with his bat, an action that had gotten him ejected on August 9 by Chris Segal.
 In ejecting Gardner, Cuzzi demonstrated the action by Gardner which earned him his ejection, holding a phantom bat and jabbing it against a phantom dugout roof.

+On August 29, 2025, his seventieth birthday, Cuzzi became the first umpire in major league history to umpire at age seventy, being the home plate umpire in a game between the Los Angeles Dodgers and Arizona Diamondbacks.